marijebrummel/Microsoft-DynamicsNAV2009ApplicationDesign/README.md

-# DynamicsNAV2013ApplicationDesign
+# Dynamics NAV 2009 Application Design

-Objects for the 2013 Application Design Book
+Objects for the 2029 Application Design Book